 Hexagram 16Enthusiasm

-Thunder breaking out from the earth — accumulated preparation transmitted as confidence the moment it is ready to mobilize other people.
-The practical question is whether the energy of the announcement gathers the work that follows or pre-spends it.
+Enthusiasm is the hexagram of mobilizing other people — thunder breaking out from the earth, accumulated preparation transmitted as confidence the moment it is ready to move a group.
+The practical question is whether the energy of the announcement gathers the work that follows or spends it in advance.

 60-second read